 § 50231.
 General requirement for all UST systems.

-Not later than [Insert Date - three years after the effective date of regulations], all owners and operators must ensure they have designated Class A, Class B, and Class C operators that meet requirements of this subchapter.
+Not later than August 8, 2012, all owners and operators of UST systems must ensure they have designated Class A, Class B, and Class C operators who meet the requirements of this subchapter.

 § 50232.
 Designation of operators.